What kind of coffee do you actually like?

 Blog Home

-A well roasted coffee brewed with care can be a satisfying and comforting daily ritual.
+A well roasted coffee brewed with care can be a source of joy and a comforting daily ritual.
 It doesn’t have to be time consuming or complicated.

-To dial in your preferred recipe, we suggest you have yourself an at-home coffee competition.
-Gather your different coffees and brewers and get ready to take notes.
-Your coffee expertise will grow immensely.
+To dial in your preferred recipe, may we suggest you have yourself an at-home coffee competition.

 Try Different Coffees

-Naturally processed coffees are dried with the coffee fruit, or cherry, still totally intact and covering the whole coffee bean.
-Naturally processed coffees can vary immensely in flavor due to differences in drying times, temperatures, sun exposure, and a whole host of other tiny details.
+Natural processed coffees are dried with the coffee fruit still intact and covering the whole coffee bean.
+Natural process coffees can vary immensely in flavor due to differences in drying times, temperatures, sun exposure, and a whole host of other tiny details, but they tend to be fruit forward.
+The very best can yield immense, exciting flavor.

-This set is an opportunity to understand the huge influence, in coffee flavor, that processing method makes.
+The Black Oak Tasting Club is a fun, delicious way to understand the huge influence in coffee flavor that processing method makes.
 It's an opportunity to learn about coffee in a way that is sometimes only available to coffee professionals.

 This is the one that may blow your mind.
 If you have access to spring water and/or distilled water, try brewing with that instead of tap.
 Even if you only have access to tap, try letting a bit sit out for 24 hours to dechlorinate and compare.
 A cup of coffee is mostly water after all.
 Compare and be amazed at the difference water makes.